issalab/objaverse-handling/README.md

 The selection is not randomized.

 ##### Example
-Here is an example of a bird 3D model downloaded (rendered in blender).
+Here is an example of a bird 3D model downloaded (rendered in blender, left, front and right view).

 <img src="img/bird_left.png" width="80"/>
 <img src="img/bird front.png" width="80"/>